Tag Archives: #jewishimmigrants

 Ohavi Zedek’s Senior Rabbi Amy Small, who saw the 2022 restoration step by step, views the Lost Mural Project as a universal immigrant story.
 “It’s significant not only to the Jewish community and the descendants of those early settlers of Burlington, but also to other immigrants in the United States, which offered safety for Jewish and other families fleeing from many parts of the world.”

-The completed project was unveiled amid much fanfare in June 2022.
-Governor Kunin was honored for her contributions, and a Vermont Klezmer band provided the music.
+In June 2022, the completed project’s unveiling took place amid much fanfare.
+The Friends honored Governor Kunin for her contributions, and a Vermont Klezmer band provided the music.
 Dignitaries both in attendance and through Zoom highlighted the importance of the project.
 Joshua Perelman, Chief Curator & Director Of Exhibitions And Collections, National Museum Of American Jewish History called the mural “a treasure and also a significant work, both in American Jewish religious life and the world of art in this country.”

 Many of the descendants of the original Lithuanian Jews who settled in Burlington over one hundred and fifty years earlier were present, including descendants of Isaac and Aaron Perelman.